We now have car insurance in Switzerland! We can tick off another task from our seemingly endless to-do list as new expats in Europe.

 Compared to the US, Switzerland offers better discounts for experienced drivers, is slower to increase rates after an accident, and has a better system in place to minimize uninsured drivers.

-This phenomenon in Switzerland is far less common, in large part because you can’t even get license plates for your car until you provide proof of insurance to the registration office.
+This phenomenon in Switzerland is rare, in large part because you can’t even get license plates for your car until you provide proof of insurance to the registration office.
 If you provide “proof” but don’t follow through with the insurance company, they simply report you to the police, who then track down your vehicle.
 You can guess how things go from there.

 Before you decide to move to Switzerland just for cheaper car insurance rates though, consider this.
 477 CHF might sound great, and it is, but this is just the minimum car insurance coverage mandated by Swiss law.
 Referred to as responsabilité civile, this is Liability that covers damage and bodily injury if a third party is involved.

-So what about Comprehensive insurance in Switzerland?
+So should you get Comprehensive insurance in Switzerland?

 Because we paid cash for the VW and now own it outright, it’s not mandatory for us to carry Comprehensive.
 If we had leased the car or taken out a loan, we might have been obligated to have it.
 The higher cost of Comprehensive insurance meant that in less than six months, we’d pay more in insurance premiums than the purchase price of VW.

-Cascao Partielle – Partial Coverage
+Casco Partielle – Partial Coverage

 Instead, it covers your typical acts of God and the occasional damage by fouine, or weasel.
 These adorable little buggers apparently love life in Switzerland, where they tend to nest in cars, often chewing things that ought not be chewed.

 Faute Grave – Serious Offense

-Benjamin also asked us if we’d heard about the new driving law in Switzerland with reference to committing a faute grave, or serious offense.
+Benjamin asked us if we’d heard about the new driving law in Switzerland with reference to committing a faute grave, or serious offense.

 One final insurance rider we added was for roadside assistance, which we’ve never bought before.

-Now if we break down in Rome at 6 pm, we have 24-hour assistance for a tow to a garage (even back to Switzerland if necessary), a hotel, a rental car, and an interpreter if we need it – just about whatever it takes to get our car fixed and get us home.
+Now if we break down in Rome at 6 in the evening, we have 24-hour assistance for a tow to a garage (even back to Switzerland if necessary), a hotel, a rental car, and an interpreter if we need it.
+Just about whatever it takes to get our car fixed and get us home safely.

-Uh-mazing.
 Pretty sure AAA can’t top this, and certainly not for 60 bucks a year.

 Without the discounts, the cost would have been about 1,715 CHF for the year.

-We now have medical insurance, accident insurance, renter’s insurance, and car insurance, all of which are mandatory in Switzerland.
+We now have medical insurance, accident insurance, renter’s insurance, and car insurance – all of which are mandatory in Switzerland.